 Author and assistant professor of social justice issues and qualitative research in the graduate department of Educational Leadership & Cultural Foundations at The University of North Carolina at Greensboro.
 Her scholarship centralizes social justice with a focus on fostering critical community building, teaching for social justice, and promoting equity through cross-cultural communication and engagement.

 Tim Wise, whom philosopher Cornel West calls, “A vanilla brother in the tradition of (antiracism and antislavery fighter) John Brown,” is among the most prominent anti-racist writers and educators in the United States.
 Wise, who was named one of “25 Visionaries Who are Changing Your World,” by Utne Reader in 2010, has spoken in all 50 states of the U.S., on over 800 college and high school campuses, and to community groups across the nation.
-Tim Wise provides a critical perspective on racism and privilege no only through his lectures but through his six books; His next book, The Culture of Cruelty: How America’s Elite Demonize the Poor, Valorize the Rich and Jeopardize the Future, will be released in Winter 2014.
+Tim Wise provides a critical perspective on racism and privilege no only through his lectures but through his six books; His next book, The Culture of Cruelty: How America’s Elite Demonize the Poor, Valorize the Rich and Jeopardize the Future, was released in Winter 2014.